 Tonsil, Adenoid, and Ear Tube Surgery: Going to Surgery

 Your child will be cared for by a surgical team.
-This team will include a surgeon, one or more nurses, and an anesthesiologist or nurse anesthetist.
+This team will include a surgeon, and one or more nurses, and other health professionals.
+An anesthesiologist or nurse anesthetist will give your child medicine to make him or her fall asleep.

 Sam meets some nice people...